OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/REST_API.md

 ## Concepts

-Representational State Transfer or REST is a style of architecture to be primarily used with the HTTP protocol, but not exclusively.
+"Representational State Transfer" or REST is a style of architecture to be primarily used with the HTTP protocol, but not exclusively.
 In the case of HTTP, it utilizes all its features: URIs to describe resources, HTTP Methods as "verbs" to manipulate resources (GET to retrieve resources, PUT to create